SAP-archive/teched2020-DEV260/exercises/ex9/README.md

     ![Preview App](images/validation10.png)

     In case you are getting an **Unspecified provider error occurred.
-See Error Context and Call Stack.** error please ignore it.
+See Error Context and Call Stack.** error, please ignore it.

     ![Error_Popup](images/validation11.png)